 - medical factors – including having diabetes, having previous pelvic radiation therapy for cancer and having endometrial hyperplasia.

-- family history – having one or more close blood relatives diagnosed with uterine, ovarian or bowel cancer, or inheriting a genetic condition such as Lynch syndrome or Cowden syndrome.
+- family history – having one or more close blood relatives diagnosed with uterine or ovarian cancer, or inheriting a genetic condition such as Lynch syndrome or Cowden syndrome.